 None of this is meant to indicate that you should make major changes in your portfolio now.
 If all of the evidence that stocks are rich hasn’t caused you to make alterations before now, then I wouldn’t expect this argument to do it!
 Rather, this is just a different rationality-check on the idea that stocks are overvalued, and my words could actually be taken as soothing by bulls.
 The chart shows that stocks can be overvalued, and outperform a priori expectations that incorporate valuation measures, for years, even decades.
 Maybe we’re back in one of those periods?

 But we have to go back to the very first point I made, and that’s that if you don’t feel like betting the 30% overvaluation is going to get worse, you can lock in current real return expectations with zero risk and give up nothing but the tails – in both direction – of the equity bet.
 The equity premium, that is, is currently zero and stocks are additionally exposed to rising inflation.
-I see nothing tantalizing about stocks, other than the possibility that the downside is perhaps not as bad as I have been fearing.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+I see nothing tantalizing about stocks, other than the possibility that the downside is perhaps not as bad as I have been fearing.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.